-Course: ENGL 100 and FYEX 1110 or equivalent - or place into ENGL 1110 (ACCUPLACER/ACT minimum score of 263+/19+)
+Course: ENGL 100 or place into ENGL 1110 (ACCUPLACER/ACT minimum score of 263+/19+)

 Certificate in PC Operating Systems and Repair Requirements

 The following are the course requirements for completion of the Certificate in PC Operating Systems and Repair.
 Students should see an advisor to customize their educational plans.